HenryDashwood/hakyll-website/things/books.md

 # Books

-This list includes books, plays, and book length essays or papers that I have read, in roughly reverse chronological order.
+This list includes books, plays, and book-length essays or papers that I have read, in roughly reverse chronological order.
 My memory gets fuzzy the further back we go.

 ## 2021

 Persuasion - Jane Austen

-Northanger Abbery - Jane Austen
+Northanger Abbey - Jane Austen

 History Has Begun - Bruno Maçães